XiaomiWiki/XiaomiWiki.github.io/wiki/Tools_for_Xiaomi_devices.md

 **Features:**

-* Debloat any Xiaomi device, uninstall any app you want
+* Debloat any Xiaomi device, uninstall any system app you want
 * Enable camera2 or EIS (TWRP required)
 * Transfer files between a device and a computer
 * Get detailed information about any Xiaomi device